top of page

 How Often Should You Do PRP for Your Face?

-A typical treatment plan:
+A typical PRP facial treatment plan:

 * 3 sessions spaced 4–6 weeks apart